SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-opentelemetry.md

 Use this dashboard to:

--   To understand content types of content that are frequently requested by users.
+-   Understand content types of content that are frequently requested by users.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Apache-OpenTelemetry/Apache-Visitor-Traffic-Insight.png')} alt="Visitor Traffic Insight" />